Loon Conservation Registration Plate

 The Maine Department of Inland Fisheries and Wildlife accepts donations to the Endangered and Nongame Wildlife Fund.
 Make your on-line tax-deductible donation to a worthy cause.
 All monetary gifts are deposited into a special, interest-bearing account from which money only can be spent on the conservation of Maine's endangered and nongame species.

 To make a donation by mail, please make checks payable to: Treasurer, State of Maine and write Endangered and Nongame Wildlife Fund in the "memo" section of your check.
-Mail your donation to: Wildlife Division, Maine Department of Inland Fisheries and Wildlife, State House Station #41, 284 State Street, Augusta, ME, 04333.
+Mail your donation to: Wildlife Division, Maine Department of Inland Fisheries and Wildlife, State House Station #41, 353 Water Street, Augusta, ME, 04333.